 In the government-wide financial statements, the School's activities are shown as governmental activities.
 All basic School functions are shown here, such as instruction and supporting services.
 These activities are primarily financed through Oregon's State School Fund and other intergovernmental revenues.
+The government-wide financial statements are found on pages 7 and 8 of this report.

 Fund financial statements The fund financial statements provide more detailed information about the School's funds, focusing on its most significant or "major" funds - not the school as a whole.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The School currently maintains one government type fund.
-ORCO-Tech uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+ORCO Tech uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

 Governmental funds The governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.